How To Be More Talkative

 A few examples:

-A loud braggart, always talking about their business success, is happiest when you listen, nod, and validate them.
+A braggart, always talking about their accomplishments, is happiest when you listen, nod, and validate them.

-A shy wallflower is happiest when you let them feel that they are pretty or interesting and that people should be paying more attention to them.
+A wallflower is happiest when you let them feel that they are interesting and that people should be paying more attention to them.

-What it comes down to is this — everybody’s favorite topic is themselves.
-And the better you are at playing into their narrative about themselves, the more you will be valued as a great conversationalist.
+It comes down to this — everybody’s favorite topic is themselves.
+And the better you cater to this self-obsession, the more you will be valued as a great conversationalist.

 7. Use Multi-Threading